 The actual summit of Little Crow Mountain is a large rock cairn in the woods on the blue trail.

+From the Hurricane Road Trailhead start by snowshoeing past a private residence, this is very close to your right.
 Soon the trail begins to climb slightly as it makes its way through an open hardwood forest up to some very rocky sections.
 Soon you come to a split in the trail.
 The red trail which you started out on goes right and the blue trail heads left.
 They will reconnect near the summit of Little Crow.
 The red trail is much more moderate and switchbacks up the mountain.
 The blue trail is a bit more direct and quite steep in spots; both are very rocky.

 Leave Lake Placid on Route 73, follow Route 73 toward Keene.
 Drive into Keene and locate Hurricane Road on your left.
 Drive up Hurricane Road for just over 2-miles to the trailhead on the left.
 This trailhead is not signed; a small red disk is located there, just to the left of a drive for private residence.